 Bring Your Own Technology Program

 Mars Area School District ‘s Bring Your Own Technology (BYOT) program encourages students to bring their personal computing devices such as laptops and tablet computers into the classroom to use for educational purposes.
 Providing a structured, orderly and distraction free educational environment is necessary when students are utilizing their own technology at school.
-Therefore, guidelines and procedures have been implemented in accordance with District Policy 237 Electronic Devices & Personal Technology Resources to ensure that mobile devices are only used for educational purposes and under the strict supervision of the classroom instructor.
+Therefore, guidelines and procedures have been implemented in accordance with District Policy 237 Electronic Devises & Personal Technology Resources to ensure that mobile devices are only used for educational purposes and under the strict supervision of the classroom instructor.

-Questions regarding the Mars Area School District Technology Program may be directed to Mr. Ryan Morgan, Director of Technology, at (724) 625-1518 or email@example.com.
+Questions regarding the Mars Area School District Technology Program may be directed to Mr. Ryan Morgan, Director of Technology, at (724) 625-1518 or [email protected].

 MASD Technology Policies